senx/warp10-ext-forecasting-doc/README.md

-SEARCH.ARIMA         // search for a suitable Arima model (include ARMA and ARIMA) SEARCH.SARIMA        // search for a suitable Sarima model (include SARMA and SARIMA) SEARCH.NNET          // search for a suitable neural network model (include LSTM and NNETAR) AUTO                 // automatically choose a forecast model (include all of the above but ignore seasonal component)
+SEARCH.ARIMA         // search for a suitable Arima model (include ARMA and ARIMA) SEARCH.SARIMA        // search for a suitable Sarima model (include SARMA and SARIMA) SEARCH.NNET          // search for a suitable neural network model (include LSTM and NNETAR) AUTO                 // automatically choose a forecast model (non-seasonal) SAUTO                // automatically choose a seasonal forecast model
 </pre>

 Functions that take a GTS forecast model as argument: